jimhigson/oboe.js-dissertation/main/main.md

 > doors than with one door.

-Unifying two means of data transfer into a single model is analogous to a building having only one entrance and a better level of security should be possible given the same resources.
+Unifying two means of data transfer into a single model is analogous to a building having only one entrance.
+A better level of security should be possible given the same resources.

 Node's standard HTTP library provides a view of the response as a